How to Make a Succulent-Filled Embroidery Hoop Christmas Wreath

 If you're using real succulents, use floral pins to attach the plants to the floral foam.
 If you're using faux succulents with long pick bases, you should be able to simply insert them into the foam without the the need for pins.
 Cut artificial berry picks into smaller portions using the wire cutters and place throughout the arrangement.
 Pin or glue small wicker balls in place as accents.

 Determine where on your door you want the wreath to sit and measure the distance between the top of the wreath to your hanger.
 Double the measurement and add 4 inches.
 Cut a length of ribbon and knot the ends to create a loop.
-Secure the ribbon loop to the hoop and hang.
+Secure the ribbon loop to the hoop and hang your finished wreath.

 Editor's Tip: If you don't want to damage your door with a nail, make your ribbon loop long enough that you can secure in place on the top edge of the door with a flat tack.
 The ends of the ribbon will be hidden when the door is closed and you won't cause any visible damage!